davewalker60/pmdup/pages/content/puerto-morelos-content.md

 # Laundry

+Sad to say, the laundromat that was immediately next to Fruteria El Puerto is no longer there.
+These are the alternatives we used in 2026:
-The laundromat immediately next to Fruteria El Puerto charges by the kilo and has very reasonable prices.
-You load your clothes in the washer and they tell you when to return.
-They move your clothes into the dryer for you and you return in time to fold them.
+- Lulu (one of the housekeepers at Las Arenas) will do your laundry at her home at night and return it the next morning.
+She has very reasonable prices. <!--You load your clothes in the washer and they tell you when to return.
+They move your clothes into the dryer for you and you return in time to fold them.-->
+- [Rush Eco-laundry](https://lavanderiarush.com/){:target="_blank"} will pick up and deliver (1-2 days later) for 50 pesos and also has very reasonable prices.

 # Noise

 We are right in the beachside town, and as can be expected in any beachside tourist town, there is plenty of nightly music.
-The downside, for those who like to retire early, is most of the music happens between 9 PM and midnight.
+The downside, for those who like to retire early, is most of the music happens from 9 to 11 PM.
 The upside is most of the music doesn't start until after the end of our evening dance sessions.

-Of particular note, Lauro's (which Nur al-Haqq affectionately nicknamed _Loudo's_) / LIVE, the music venue immediately across the street from Hotel Las Arenas, did not renew their lease.
+Of particular note, Lauro's (which Nur al-Haqq affectionately nicknamed _Loudo's_) / LIVE, the music venue immediately across the street from Hotel Las Arenas, did not renew their lease!!
 Instead, Doña Triny, a traditional Mexican restaurante is moving there with no intention of having music past dinnertime.
 Thus, the hotel should be the quieter again.
 Alhumdulillah!

 Ways to deal with late-night noise include: